EmaApps/MoodTracker-Tutorial/README.md

 ## Note

-- We are using GHC 9.2 which is not yet the default in `nixpkgs`, so you may want to use the [garnix cache](https://garnix.io/docs/cachin
+- We are using GHC 9.2 which is not yet the default in `nixpkgs`, so you may want to use the [garnix cache](https://garnix.io/docs/caching) to avoid long compilation.
 - This project uses [relude](https://github.com/kowainik/relude) as its prelude, as well as Tailwind+Blaze as CSS utility and HTML DSL.
 Even though the author highly recommends them, you are of course free to swap them out for the library of your choice.
   - Tailwind CSS is compiled, alongside Ghcid, via foreman (see `./Procfile`)
 - As a first step to using this template,